fabiojavamarcos/Classifier-POC/README.md

 V9 Classifier updated to save the data_classifier dataframe to feed the POC (Demo GiveMeLabeledIssues) with the dataset to train TFIDF.

+Also the notebooks creates df_teste.csv files with the models' evaluation